Feature Comparison: vSAN (On-premises) to VMware Cloud on AWS

 Comparison

-The following compares the availability of select features and functionality between VMware vSAN (on-premises) and VMware Cloud on AWS.
+The following compares select features and functionality availability between VMware vSAN (on-premises) and VMware Cloud on AWS.
 It is not an exhaustive list of all features of vSAN, but rather, lists notable feature differences.
-Major features of vSphere such as vMotion, HA, and DRS are available in both, but are omitted for clarity.
+Major features of vSphere, such as vMotion, HA, and DRS, are available in both but are omitted for clarity.

-Since VMware Cloud on AWS is a managed service running on managed hardware, some capabilities or features are not relevant for comparison.
+Since VMware Cloud on AWS is a managed service running on managed hardware, some capabilities or features are irrelevant for comparison.
 Those will be omitted from this comparison.

 The comparison assumes the latest version of vSAN (vSAN 7 U3) on an all-flash cluster with vSAN Enterprise licensing against the latest version of VMware Cloud on AWS.
-This comparison is not applicable to other public cloud partners such as Azure VMware Solutions, Google Cloud VMware Solutions, IBM VMware Solutions, or VMware Cloud Provider Partners.
+This comparison does not apply to other public cloud partners such as Azure VMware Solutions, Google Cloud VMware Solutions, IBM VMware Solutions, or VMware Cloud Provider Partners.

 Feature | vSAN (On-premises) | VMware Cloud on AWS | Notes |